-261 There are several types of thermal-optical method that can be used to quantify EC and 262 OC concentrations, including two-step temperatures in oxidizing/non-oxidizing 263 atmospheres (Cachier et al., 1989; Xu et al., 2006, 2009b), thermal-optical reflectance (Chow et al., 1993, 2001; Chen et al., 2004), and thermal-optical transmittance (Sharma 264 265 et al., 2002; Yang and Yu, 2002; Chow et al., 2004).
-Using an optimized two-step 266 method, Cachier et al. (1989) first confirmed that soot carbon not only comprises EC, but 267 is also mixed with highly condensed organic material.
-An optimized two-step thermal-268 optical system has been developed to detect EC and OC concentrations in ice cores (Xu 269 et al., 2006).
-Here, we use the optimized two-step method based on the thermal-optical 270 technique to measure EC concentrations.
-In this experiment, quartz fiber filters were first 271 preheated in a muffle furnace at 350°C to remove organic carbon prior to sampling.
-All 272 filters were punched to yield appropriately sized samples for analysis.
-Snow samples 273 were analyzed for EC and OC concentrations using a Thermal-Optical Carbon Analyzer 274 (Desert Research Institute, Model 2001A), following the thermal-optical reflectance 275 (TOR) protocol of the Interagency Monitoring of Protected Visual Environments 276 (IMPROVE A).
-We developed a new method, referred to as the two-step method, to 277 measure the concentrations of BC collected by the quartz fiber filters.
-The two-step 278 method is an updated measurement procedure that first extracts an OC fraction below 279 550°C in a He atmosphere.
-The volatilized OC is oxidized to CO2, reduced to CH4, and 280 detected by a flame ionization system.
-Next, two EC fractions (EC1 and EC2) are 281 extracted above 550°C in an atmosphere of 2% O2 and 98% He.
-Detailed procedures can 282 be found in Xu et al. (2006) and Chow et al. (2004).
-The analytical uncertainty of this 283 method is 15% for BC and 16% for OC measured via four parallel ice samples cut 284 lengthways in an ice core with high dust loading (Xu et al., 2009a).
+There are several types of thermal-optical methods that can be used to quantify EC and OC concentrations, including two-step temperatures in oxidizing and non-oxidizing atmospheres (Cachier et al., 1989; Xu et al., 2006, 2009b), thermal-optical reflectance (Chow et al., 1993, 2001; Chen et al., 2004), and thermal-optical transmittance (Sharma et al., 2002; Yang and Yu, 2002; Chow et al., 2004).
+Using an optimized two-step method, Cachier et al. (1989) first confirmed that soot carbon not only comprises EC, but is also mixed with highly condensed organic material.
+An optimized twostep thermal-optical system has been developed to detect EC and OC concentrations in ice cores (Xu et al., 2006).
+Here, we use the optimized two-step method based on the thermaloptical technique to measure EC concentrations.
+In this experiment, quartz-fiber filters were first preheated in a muffle furnace at 350 °C to remove organic carbon prior to sampling.
+All filters were punched to yield appropriately sized samples for analysis.
+Snow samples were analyzed for EC and OC concentrations using a thermal-optical carbon analyzer (Desert Research Institute, model 2001A), following the thermal-optical reflectance (TOR) protocol of the Interagency Monitoring of Protected Visual Environments (IM-PROVE A).
+We developed a new method, referred to as the two-step method, to measure the concentrations of BC collected by the quartz-fiber filters.
+The two-step method is an updated measurement procedure that first extracts an OC fraction below 550 °C in a He atmosphere.
+The volatilized OC is oxidized to CO2, reduced to CH4, and detected by a flame ionization system.
+Next, two EC fractions (EC1 and EC2) are extracted above 550 °C in an atmosphere of 2 % O2 and 98 % He.
+Detailed procedures can be found in Xu et al. (2006) and Chow et al. (2004).
+The analytical uncertainty of this method is 15 % for BC and 16 % for OC measured via four parallel ice samples cut lengthways in an ice core with high dust loading (Xu et al., 2009a).